dojo-modeling/dojo-docs/data-registration.md

 ![Qualifiers](imgs/qualifiers.png)

 To set `Event Type` as a _qualifier_ for `fatalities` the user should check the box indicating that `this field qualifies another`.
 The user should then select the relevant columns that the current feature qualifies.
+One field may qualify many features; in this case select all relevant features that the field of interest qualifies.

 > Note: you should only _qualify_ other features, not `Geo` or `Date` information since those are inherently dataset qualifiers.
 This avoids "qualifying a qualifier."